Killing of Latasha Harlins: Judge Joyce Karlin Fahey

-Representation in culture
+In popular culture

 In music

-Hip hop artist 2Pac took particular note of the death of Harlins and in 1993 released a song titled "Keep Ya Head Up" which was dedicated to Latasha Harlins.
-Thereafter, Shakur made frequent mention of Harlins in his songs, including in tracks like "Something 2 Die 4 (Interlude)" ("Latasha Harlins, remember that name...
+In 1993, hip hop artist Tupac Shakur released a song titled "Keep Ya Head Up", which was dedicated to Harlins.
+He made frequent mention of her in later songs, including in tracks like "Something 2 Die 4 (Interlude)" ("Latasha Harlins, remember that name...
 'Cause a bottle of juice is not something to die for"), "Thugz Mansion" ("Little Latasha, sho' grown/Tell the lady in the liquor store that she's forgiven/So come home"), "I Wonder If Heaven Got a Ghetto" ("Tell me what's a black life worth/A bottle of juice is no excuse, the truth hurts/And even when you take the shit/Move counties get a lawyer, you can shake the shit/Ask Rodney, Latasha, and many more"), "White Mans World" ("Rest in Peace to Latasha, Little Yummy, and Kato"), "Hellrazor" ("Dear Lord if ya hear me, tell me why/Little girl like Latasha, had to die") and "N.I.G.G.A." ("Korean motherfuckers was crooked/So niggas had to burn and loot 'em [...]
 Lickin' off shots for Latasha, that's proper").

 Rapper Ice Cube composed a song about the incident for his album Death Certificate titled "Black Korea".

-Singer-songwriter Gabriel Kahane composed "Empire Liquor Mart (9127 S. Figueroa St.)" for the album The Ambassador in 2014, which tells the story of Latasha's life and the event that transpired.
+Singer-songwriter Gabriel Kahane composed "Empire Liquor Mart (9127 S. Figueroa St.)" for the album The Ambassador in 2014, which tells the story of Harlins' life and the event that transpired.

-In literature

-Steph Cha's novel Your House Will Pay centers on the aftermath of the murder of a 16-year-old African-American girl in South Central Los Angeles.
-It is a fictionalized account of the killing of Latasha Harlins and the effects on both her family and the family of the shooter.

-In her book American Dream, Sapphire wrote the poem Strange Juice (or the murder of Latasha Harlins) giving voice to the murdered girl.
+Haitian-American rapper Mach-Hommy released the song "Soon Jah Due" (featuring Earl Sweatshirt) on his 2020 album Mach's Hard Lemonade.
+The song discusses police brutality, with its title being a play on Soon Ja Du's name.

 In film and television

-The short documentary film A Love Song for Latasha (2019) gives some biographical background on the life of Latasha Harlins, drawing on memories from her cousin and her best friend.
+The short documentary film A Love Song for Latasha (2019) gives some biographical background Harlins' life, drawing on memories from her cousin and her best friend.
 Directed by Sophia Nahli Allison, it was nominated for an Academy Award for Best Documentary Short Subject at the 93rd Academy Awards in 2021.

 In memorial

 In 1998, the California State Assembly named April 29 as Latasha Harlins Day.

-In early 2021, a mural celebrating Latasha Harlins was unveiled in front of Algin Sutton Recreation Center.
+In early 2021, a mural celebrating Harlins was unveiled in front of Algin Sutton Recreation Center.
 The mural was created by visual artist Victoria Cassinova.